Rellotscrewdriver/Digital-Measurement-Calculator/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
-* Use of inappropriate language is allowed unless used
+* Use of inappropriate language is allowed unless used as insult or shame the person

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email